Surveys and Valuations

 The RICS Homebuyer Survey and Valuation fits neatly into this category.
 A pre-purchase survey and valuation will advise on value as well as giving factual information on significant aspects of the condition of a property to the prospective purchaser.

-This was once referred to as a 'Structural Survey'.
-It is a detailed investigation and assessment of the construction of a building but will not normally include advice on value.
+This was once referred to as a ‘Structural Survey’.
+It is a detailed investigation and assessment of the construction of a building but will not include advice on value.
+This can be added but will incur an additional fee.

 This will advise on the anticipated cost of reconstructing a building in the event of damage by an insured risk and will have no direct relationship to the market value of a property.